kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 chain = KuzuQAChain.from_llm(ChatOpenAI(temperature=0), graph=graph, verbose=True)
 chain.run("Who played in The Godfather: Part II?")
 ```
-I am following the example application here, which uses a movide database.
+I am following the example application in this [documentation](https://python.langchain.com/docs/use_cases/graph/graph_kuzu_qa),
+which uses a database of movies, actors, and directors.
 ```
 Output:
 > Entering new  chain...